Skip to content

 Next Steps

-In Chapter 4-2, we'll dive into how to turn these segments into a strategic roadmap, distinguishing between inventory and capability issues, and building a systematic improvement plan.
+In Chapter 4-2, dive into how to turn these segments into a strategic roadmap, distinguishing between inventory and capability issues, and building a systematic improvement plan.